-Any adjustments are reviewed by FW Cook, approved by the Committee, and audited by our external and internal audit staff.
+Any adjustments are reviewed by FW Cook, approved by the Committee, and audited by our internal audit staff.
 These adjustments ensure that Management makes decisions based on the best interests of the Company and stockholders.
-Despite the COVID-19 pandemic and its impact on Company operations and financial performance, in 2020, the Committee made no adjustments to the financial performance results of the Company.
+In 2021, the Committee made no adjustments to the financial performance results of the Company other than those that were reflected in the Company's year-end financial press released furnished to the SEC on February 24, 2022.